American Library Association, February 9, 2015. http://www.ala.org/acrl/standards/ilframework

 Furthermore, it is an absolutely essential skill to cut through what David Shenk has called data smog: the suffocating and blinding cloud created by too much information, coming at us too fast, from too many different directions.

-The Goucher College library is committed to teaching information literacy as one of its core functions, and as an essential part of its responsibility to the college community.
+The Goucher College Library is committed to teaching information literacy as one of its core functions, and as an essential part of its responsibility to the college community.
 We constantly work to develop the instructional skills of the staff members we have designated as teaching librarians.
+Our multi-faceted Information Literacy Program involves all areas of the library and is crucial to the enhanced success of students at Goucher.

 The goals of our information literacy program are: